chucksdaniel/react/README.md

-# React Projects and Lessons for beginners and intermediate level
+# React Projects

+Lessons for beginners and intermediate level react developer